PriyankaMukhopadhyay/Toffoli-opt/README.md

-The above codes are for the paper "Synthesizing Toffoli-optimal quantum circuits for arbitrary multi-qubit unitaries", by Priyanka Mukhopadhyay.
+The above codes are for the paper "Synthesizing Toffoli-optimal quantum circuits for arbitrary multi-qubit unitaries" (arXiv preprint arXiv:2401.08950), by Priyanka Mukhopadhyay.
 The implementations are in Python.

 Exact_Tof_opt.py : This is the code for synthesizing exactly implementable unitaries.
 It implements EXACT-TOF-OPT and its sub-routines.